 In a dynamic market environment, many of our clients benefit massively from an accelerated investment process.
 Our OCIO service helps our clients make faster strategic and tactical investment decisions.
 We also assist in the timely implementation of portfolio infrastructure and operational tasks.

 Our clients highly appreciate the value of fiduciary advice aligned with their specific goals, needs, and objectives.
 As a fiduciary OCIO, we must provide advice, investment management and guidance in our clients’ best interest.

 As OCIO, we can help clients reduce their overall investment management and administration cost.
-We often see clients locked-in expensive investment management agreements or using high-cost mutual funds and fee-loaded strategies with lackluster performance.
-Our fiduciary client commitment allows us to evaluate a wide range of investment strategies and recommend those with the lower cost and higher risk-adjusted return.
+We often see clients locked in expensive investment management agreements or using high-cost mutual funds and fee-loaded strategies with lackluster performance.
+Our fiduciary client commitment allows us to evaluate a wide range of investment strategies and recommend those with lower costs and higher risk-adjusted returns.

 About the author: Stoyan Panayotov, CFA, is the founder and CEO of Babylon Wealth Management, a fee-only investment advisory firm.
 Babylon Wealth Management offers highly customized Outsourced Chief Investment Officer services to professional advisors (RIAs), family offices, endowments, defined benefit plans and other institutional clients.
 To learn more, visit our OCIO page here.